doidotech/TBM/README.md

 # The Bitcoin Machine
 Repository contains LCD setup scripts for your Bitcoin Nodes

-SSH into your Bitcoin Node and follow the steps below,
+To Setup Bitcoin Ticker on your Bitcoin Machine LCD, SSH into your Bitcoin Node and follow the steps below,

 git clone https://github.com/doidotech/TBM.git